Siya-Zuma/Siya-Zuma/README.md

-- 👋 Hi, I’m @Siya-Zuma
+Hi, I’m Siya-Zuma
-- 🌱 I’m currently studying a Diploma in ICT Busineness Analysis
+I’m currently studying a Diploma in ICT Busineness Analysis
-- 📫 How to reach me: VIA Email: siyanqobazuma@gmail.com or student account :21949122@dut4life.ac.za

 <!---
 Siya-Zuma/Siya-Zuma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.